 When you enter North Bennet Street School, you become a part of our rich history.
 We are proud to be America’s first trade school, and for over 135 years have helped generations of craftspeople achieve meaningful lives and livelihoods.

 I hope NBSS can be a meaningful place for you.
 Welcome to our community.

-Miguel Gómez Ibáñez CF ’99 became President in 2006 and is the School’s first leader to also be a graduate.
+Miguel Gómez Ibáñez CF ’99 retired as President in 2018, after 12 years of leadership.
+He leaves behind a tremendous record of physical and economic institutional growth for America’s first trade school.
 Among other notable accomplishments, Miguel implemented two strategic plans, secured and led the renovation of the School’s new 64,000 sf facility, established multiple strategic educational partnerships, and oversaw the School’s major $20 million Lives & Livelihoods Campaign, which will help to fund $1 million in student scholarships annually.

 Born in New England and raised in Europe by parents who worked in higher education, Miguel long aspired to make a living with his hands.
 After earning a BA from Wesleyan University and an MArch from the University of Pennsylvania, Miguel worked for 26 years designing civic and educational projects.

 Throughout his time at NBSS, Miguel has maintained a furniture making workshop, which provides him not only personal fulfillment, but also a unique perspective on education.
 His work has been featured in House & Garden, American Craft, and other magazines, galleries, and museums across the country.